catscarlet/damp/README.md

 DAMP is named to pay homage to LAMP.

-The idea is to deploy the server environment as same as LAMP on a brand new server. *(If you want to replace an exist server, please wait for my another implementation)*
+The idea is to deploy the server environment as same as LAMP on a brand new server. *(If you want to replace an exist server, please check this one: [DAMP Alternative](https://github.com/catscarlet/damp-alternative))*

 ## Features